Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • take medications to relieve nervous tension (valerian, sedatives or tranquilizers, depending on the severity of anxiety);

-• adjust the diet (give up coffee, strong tea, energy drinks);
+• adjust your diet (give up coffee, strong tea, energy drinks);

-Treatment of the organic form of type 4 disease provides for receptions that help get rid of attacks of ventricular arrhythmias.
-The doctor prescribes Sotalol, Amiodarone, or other similar medications.
+Treatment of the organic form of type 4 disease involves taking medications that help get rid of attacks of ventricular arrhythmia.
+The doctor prescribes Sotalol, Amiodarone or other similar medications.

 Antiarrhythmic drugs

-Also, with pathology of types 4 and 5, the doctor may decide that it is necessary to implant a cardioverter-defibrillator.
-This is a special device that corrects the heart rate and stops ventricular fibrillation if it occurs.
+Also, for pathologies of types 4 and 5, the doctor may decide that it is necessary to implant a cardioverter-defibrillator.
+This is a special device that corrects the heart rhythm and stops ventricular fibrillation if it occurs.

-It also requires treatment of the underlying disease that caused the ventricular premature beats.
-Various surgical procedures are often used for this.
+Treatment of the underlying disease that caused the ventricular extrasystole is also required.
+Often, various surgical procedures are used for this.

 Surgical treatment of the causes of ventricular extrasystole